-Students are expected to conduct themselves in a professional manner while in the VN Program.
+Students are expected to behave professionally while in the VN Program.
 This includes appropriate uniform, personal conduct, appropriate conflict resolution, and following rules, policies, and procedures outlined by Hill College, the VN Nursing Program, and any host facility.
 Compliance with rules and regulations of the Texas Board of Nursing and Standards of Nursing and the ANA Standards are also expected.
-Any inappropriate professional conduct will be grounds for discipline, and may include suspension or may be recommended for dismissal from the nursing program.
+Any inappropriate professional conduct will be grounds for discipline and may include suspension or may be recommended for dismissal from the nursing program.